The Lemonade Project

 Building resilience in young people

-The Lemonade Project started out as a pilot programme funded by Shared Health Foundation with the aim of building resilience in young people who are experiencing low levels of emotional wellbeing.
+The Lemonade Project is an initiative of Shared Health Foundation with the aim of building resilience in young people who are experiencing low levels of emotional wellbeing.

 It is part of Shared Health Foundation’s wider strategy to improve mental health support for adolescents across

 Our resources and training are perfect to help schools meet new PSHE requirements.

 A range of interactive, engaging activities designed to be used by small groups of young people.
 It covers six main chapters addressing many of the issues in the ‘Resilience Framework’, for example emotional literacy, self esteem and identity, and dealing with challenge

 The Tough Times Toolkit:

 A conversation aid which consists of suggested questions and prompts which can help get to the root of any problems a young person might be experiencing, as well as an informal risk assessment.
 It also includes ideas for strategies that an adult may want to suggest to a young person to try and help them manage strong emotions.

 The Life and Lemons Journal: